gekatateam/neptunus/plugins/processors/parser/README.md

     # path to field, where result of a parser's work will be placed
     # if empty, fields will be placed in root of event data map
     to = "path.to.field"

+    # only using in produce mode
+    # if configured, an event id will be set by data from path
+    # expected format - "type:path"
+    id_from = "filed:path.to.id"
     [processors.parser.parser]
       type = "json"
 ```